MicrosoftDocs/power-platform/power-platform/admin/email-message-filtering-correlation.md

 <a name="BKMK_smartmatching"></a>

-### What is smart matching?
+## Smart matching
- When an incoming email message is processed by Server Side Sync, the system extracts information associated with the email message subject, sender address, and recipients' addresses that link the email activity to other records.
+ When an incoming email message is processed by server-side Sync, the system extracts information associated with the email message subject, sender address, and recipients' addresses that link the email activity to other rows.
 This correlation process, also known as smart matching, uses the following criteria to match received email message information to email activities:

-- **Subject matching**.
-Prefixes, such as RE: or Re:, and letter case are ignored.
+- **Subject matching**: Prefixes, such as RE: or Re:, and letter case are ignored.
 For example, email message subjects with *Re: hello* and *Hello* would be considered a match..

-- **Sender and recipient matching**.
-The system calculates the number of exact sender and recipient email addresses in common.
+- **Sender and recipient matching**: The system calculates the number of exact sender and recipient email addresses in common.

 When the matching process is complete, the system selects the owner and the object of the incoming email message.

 By default, smart matching is turned off.

 > [!NOTE]
->  You can disable, enable, and tune smart-matching settings in the [System Settings dialog box – Email tab](system-settings-dialog-box-email-tab.md).
+>  You can disable, enable, and modify smart-matching settings in the [System Settings dialog box – Email tab](system-settings-dialog-box-email-tab.md).

 ### How does smart matching work